Rayhane-mamah/Efficient-VDVAE/README.md

 - [x] Make data loaders Out-Of-Core (OOC) in Pytorch
 - [x] Make data loaders Out-Of-Core (OOC) in JAX
 - [ ] Update pre-trained model checkpoints
+- [ ]  Add Fréchet-Inception Distance (FID) and Inception Score (IS) as measures for sample quality performance.
 - [ ] Improve the format of the encoded dataset used in downstream tasks (output of `encoding` mode, if there is a need)
 - [ ] Write a `decoding` mode API (if needed).